What help is available?

 The Good Grief Trust

 The Good Grief Trust is ran by the bereaved for you.
-Their vision is to bring all bereavement services together around the country, to ensure that everyone receives the support they need to move forward with their lives
+Their vision is to bring all bereavement services together in Llandudno and around the country, to ensure that everyone receives the support they need to move forward with their lives

 “The loss of a loved one is by far the worst thing most people ever go through.
 Does anyone ever get over the death of someone close?
 Doubtful.
 The best anyone can do is come to terms with the loss, find peace and comfort, and maybe inspiration in having known the loved one.”